 - And when it seems like Nella is trying to reach for it, Chick ducks in between the two with a Big "NO!".

-- "OK, I won't review Matilda!
+- The Nostalgia Critic: "Okay, I won't review Matilda!
 How about a Let's Play of Bart's Nightmare?"

 - Cue the crowd cheering.